MDU-PHL/bohra/README.md

 #### Using CLI

 ```
-bohra run -h
+$ bohra -h

-usage: bohra run [-h] [--input_file INPUT_FILE] [-S]
-                 [--abritamr_singularity ABRITAMR_SINGULARITY]
-                 [--job_id JOB_ID] [--reference REFERENCE] [--mask MASK]
-                 [--kraken_db KRAKEN_DB] [--pipeline {preview,sa,all}]
-                 [--assembler {shovill,skesa,spades}] [--cpus CPUS]
-                 [--minaln MINALN] [--mincov MINCOV]
-                 [--prefillpath PREFILLPATH] [-mdu] [-workdir WORKDIR]
-                 [-resources RESOURCES] [-force] [-dry-run] [--cluster]
-                 [--json JSON] [--queue QUEUE] [--gubbins] [--keep {Y,N}]
+Bohra - a bacterial genomics pipeline - version 2.0.0

 optional arguments:
   -h, --help            show this help message and exit
+  -v, --version         show program's version number and exit
+  --check               Check that dependencies are installed correctly.
+                        (default: False)
   --input_file INPUT_FILE, -i INPUT_FILE
-                        Input file = tab-delimited with 3 columns
+                        Path to reads file, which is a tab-delimited with 3
-                        <isolatename> <path_to_read1> <path_to_read2>
+                        columns <isolatename> <path_to_read1> <path_to_read2>.
+                        REQUIRED (default: )
+  --contigs CONTIGS, -c CONTIGS
+                        Path to contigs file, which is a tab-delimited with 3
+                        columns <isolatename> <path_to_contigs>.
+OPTIONAL if
-                        (default: )
+                        you already have assemblies. (default: )
-  -S, --use_singularity
-                        Set if you would like to use singularity containers to
-                        run bohra. (default: False)
-  --abritamr_singularity ABRITAMR_SINGULARITY
-                        The path to containers.
-If you want to use locally
-                        stored contianers please pull from
-                        dockerhub://mduphl/<toolname>. (default:
-                        docker://mduphl/abritamr:v0.2.2)
   --job_id JOB_ID, -j JOB_ID
                         Job ID, will be the name of the output directory
                         (default: )
   --reference REFERENCE, -r REFERENCE
                         Path to reference (.gbk or .fa) (default: )
-  --mask MASK, -m MASK  Path to mask file if used (.bed) (default: False)
+  --mask MASK, -m MASK  Path to mask file if used (.bed) (default: )
+  --abritamr_args {Acinetobacter_baumannii,Campylobacter,Enterococcus_faecalis,Enterococcus_faecium,Escherichia,Klebsiella,Salmonella,Staphylococcus_aureus,Staphylococcus_pseudintermedius,Streptococcus_agalactiae,Streptococcus_pneumoniae,Streptococcus_pyogenes,Vibrio_cholerae}
+                        Set if you would like to use point mutations, please
+                        provide a valid species. (default: )
   --kraken_db KRAKEN_DB, -k KRAKEN_DB
                         Path to DB for use with kraken2, if no DB present
-                        speciation will not be performed. [env var:
+                        speciation will not be performed. (default:
-                        KRAKEN2_DEFAULT_DB] (default: None)
+                        KRAKEN2_DEFAULT_DB)
-  --pipeline {preview,sa,all}, -p {preview,sa,all}
+  --pipeline {preview,default,all}, -p {preview,default,all}
-                        The pipeline to run.
-Preview (--preview - default)
+                        The pipeline to run. `preview` - generates a rapid
-                        will calculate mash-distances and a mash-tree for
-                        quick inspection of your dataset.
-SNPs and ASSEMBLIES
-                        ('sa') will perform SNPs and ASSEMBLIES.
-ALL ('all')
-                        will perform SNPS, ASSEMBLIES and ROARY for pan-genome
+                        tree using mash distances | `default` - runs snippy,
+                        phylogenetic tree (if > 3 sequences), assemblies, mlst
+                        and amr gene detection | `all` - same as default but
-                        analysis (default: preview)
+                        includes roary pangenome analysis (default: preview)
   --assembler {shovill,skesa,spades}, -a {shovill,skesa,spades}
-                        Assembler to use. (default: shovill)
+                        Assembler to use. (default: spades)
-  --cpus CPUS, -c CPUS  Number of CPU cores to run, will define how many rules
+  --cpus CPUS           Number of max CPU cores to run, will define how many
-                        are run at a time (default: 16)
+                        rules are run at a time (default: 16)
   --minaln MINALN, -ma MINALN
                         Minimum percent alignment.
 Isolates which do not align
                         to reference at this threshold will not be included in
-                        core phylogeny. (default: 80)
+                        core phylogeny. (default: 0)
+  --minqual MINQUAL, -mq MINQUAL
+                        Minimum Avg quality of reads (default: 0)
   --mincov MINCOV, -mc MINCOV
                         Minimum percent alignment.
 Isolates which do not have
                         average read coverage above this threshold will not be
-                        included further analysis. (default: 40)
+                        included further analysis. (default: 0)
-  --prefillpath PREFILLPATH, -pf PREFILLPATH
-                        Path to existing assemblies - in the form
-                        path_to_somewhere/isolatename/contigs.fa (default:
-                        None)
-  -mdu                  If running on MDU data (default: False)
-  -workdir WORKDIR, -w WORKDIR
+  --workdir WORKDIR, -w WORKDIR
                         The directory where Bohra will be run, default is
-                        current directory (default:
+                        current directory.
-                        /home/khhor/dev/playground/bohra/20200218_/test_f)
-  -resources RESOURCES, -s RESOURCES
-                        Directory where templates are stored (default:
-                        /home/khhor/dev/bohra/bohra/templates)
-  -force, -f            Add if you would like to force a complete restart of
+  --force, -f           Add if you would like to force a complete restart of
                         the pipeline.
 All previous logs will be lost.
                         (default: False)
-  -dry-run, -n          If you would like to see a dry run of commands to be
-                        executed. (default: False)
-  --cluster             If you are running Bohra on a cluster. (default:
-                        False)
-  --json JSON           Path to cluster.json - required if --cluster is set
-                        (default: )
-  --queue QUEUE         Type of queue (sbatch or qsub currently supported) -
-                        required if --cluster is set. (default: )
-  --gubbins, -g         Set to use gubbins for recombination correction.
+  --no_phylo            Set if you do NOT want to generate a phylogentic tree.
                         (default: False)
+  --executor EXECUTOR   Type of queue
   --keep {Y,N}          If you are rerunning bohra over an exisiting directory
                         set --keep to 'Y' to archive report files - otherwise
                         previous reprot files will be removed. (default: N)